yenchiah/project-website-template/README.md

 - A footer at the bottom

 # Policy for Open Source Contribution
 I welcome contributions in fixing the bugs and enhancing features.
 However, please avoid submitting pull requests (PRs) that modify the template's existing design without discussing them with me.
 Please also avoid submitting PRs that are not related to bug fixes or feature enhancements.
 Fixing grammar errors in the README file is not necessary, although I do appreciate it.
+But, PRs with unnecessary editing (e.g., adding unrelated text, arbitrary changing the design of the template) will highly likely be marked as spam and invalid.

 If you are excited to contribute to the new features directly, please explain your design decisions and how your design matches this template's style in the PR.
 If you fix bugs, please explain which bug you fixed and how you fixed them.
 The explanations that you put in each PR can greatly help me determine if the changes can be merged into the master branch.
 PRs with no explanations will highly likely be rejected.